gergo85/oc-news/README.md

 <a name="available_widgets"></a>
 ## Available widgets
+You can use the following widgets on the back-end Dashboard:
 * Post statistics
 * Subscriber statistics

 <a name="available_components"></a>
 ## Available components
+Use the __Components > News__ panel in CMS menu.
+At this moment there are the following components:
 * Display posts
-* Show post content
+* Post content
 * Subscriber form
-* Count visitors
+* Unsubscribe form

 <a name="mail_template"></a>
 ## Mail template variables